 Strike two came in high school during religion class.
 My freshman year, we were taught the origin of the Gospels and I found out that the Gospel writers were most likely NOT eyewitnesses.
 I always believed that they were apostles and were there with Jesus.
 They weren’t written until decades after Jesus.
 I have said for a while now that if I went to public school instead of Catholic school where religion classes were required, I might not be an atheist.
 The more I actually learned about my religion, the less it made sense.

 Even though I was having doubts, I still participated in all the activities I previously mentioned and continued to proselytize to my peers.
 My prayer group started a sort of crusade against homosexuality — we wore rainbow bracelets, shoelaces, whatever, as a symbol of God’s love and not gay pride.
-I had a cartoon of Noah’s Ark printed out on my locker which said “Reclaim the Rainbow”.
-In my very small all-girls Catholic school, I got no flak for it.
-This is one of my most cringe-worthy memories.
+Yeah, you know, the rainbow that God gave us after drowning every man, woman, child, and animal except for the ones on Noah’s boat.
+This is one of the things that I feel the worst about, looking back on it.
 It wasn’t Westboro Baptist-level, but it was hurtful nonetheless.

-Around this time, I became very good friends with the new choir director at my church.
-It turned out he was gay.
+Around this time, two of my best friends came out as gay.
 At first I maintained my stance that you could be gay as long as you don’t act on it — homosexual acts, though, were sinful.
-As I developed this friendship with this guy though, it became harder and harder to maintain that belief.
-How could I tell this awesome, friendly, happy person that he wasn’t allowed to love who he wanted to love?
+As time went on though, it became harder and harder to maintain that belief.
+How could I tell either of these awesome, friendly, happy people that he wasn’t allowed to love who he wanted to love?
 Who he couldn’t HELP loving?
 It just did not seem fair.
 Strike three.

 Now, when I say strike three, I don’t mean I became an atheist right away.
 I began by rejecting the doctrines of the Catholic Church — their stances on homosexuality, divorce (really? if a man beats his wife she has to stay with him?) and a few others.
 I asked a lot of questions in my college religion classes, and not a lot of them got answered.
 I started to do some real research, not just reading websites that affirmed my beliefs.
 There was no PROOF.
 We require proof to believe in just about anything in our world.
 Why does God get a pass?